Investing in precious metals is one of the best ways to diversify your savings. 💰

 Precious metals are a great way to diversify your portfolio in general.
 That’s because precious metals don’t work in tandem with the rest of the market.
 When there is a crash, gold tends to increase in value.
 This means your overall savings and investments don’t take such a hit and you won’t lose as much money.

 Overall, a diversified portfolio will help you increase your returns.
 As hedge fund billionaire Ray Dalio says, a 5-10% allocation of gold is part of his portfolio strategy that is sustainable throughout all economic conditions.

 It’s important to note that precious metals should only take up a portion of your investments, rather than the entirety.
 If you’re looking to get started with investing, there are a few different ways you can buy precious metals:

 - Physical bullion

 There are different advantages and disadvantages to buying precious metals in different ways, and we’ve covered those before on the blog (see below).
+There are also plenty of resources available so you can keep up to date with gold.
 The main issue is that ETFs and mining stocks are simply numbers on a screen, and they aren’t much different than paper currencies.
 You can’t be sure you own those physical metals and that they will be returned to you during a crisis.
 This is different from bullion gold, silver and platinum, which you buy in its entirety and can hold and touch in your own hand.

 This has happened before: for example, during the 2015 economic crisis in Greece, banks limited withdrawals to 60 euros per day.
 People had to wait in long lines in order to receive a very small amount of money, deepening the crisis and causing people to panic.
 Having bullion stored somewhere safely would help you in case this happened – even if it’s in a storage vault.